lonnen/constrained-logits-processors/README.rst

 has a number of logits processors useful for nudging the probability of certain tokens appearing in text generation models.

-This module implements logits processors that constrain logits with an allow list and a disallow list, implemented as suggested in the `tensorflow blog <https://blog.tensorflow.org/2022/11/how-hugging-face-improved-text-generation-performance-with-xla.html>`_ by using large negative values to mask out tokens that should appear.
+This module implements a logits processor that constrains logits for text generation using a letter bank, similar to scrabble, by masking out tokens that cannot be spelled with the remaining letters to `-math.Inf`.
+It doesn't work well and maybe it would be better implemented as a `Constraint <https://github.com/huggingface/transformers/blob/main/src/transformers/generation/beam_constraints.py#L5>`.

 |Build Status|